RAW files; RAW format; TIFF; DNG; NEF; CR2; CRW and others

 In the RAW file the data is retained unprocessed.
 None of the data is discarded.
 The RAW files have different formats as does the identifying metadata tags.

 RAW files store the raw data from the camera.
 That data is then used in post production to produce the image required by the photographer.
 Once the image is produced using an editing application another format is output as the final image file.
-An example of a processed image file would be a *.jpg (JPEG) or PNG file or one of a range of other formats.
+An example of a processed image file would be a *.jpg (A Glossary entry) or PNG file or one of a range of other formats.
 Thus, RAW files tend to be used effectively for archive type storage and post processing.

 The main benefit of RAW files is in the data retained by the file.
 The camera digital image sensor collects the light data from the lens.
 This data is the record of the ‘state’ of each photosite on the sensor.
 Then, data is sent to the camera processor.
 This is where RAW files and JPEG’s take different routes…

 - RAW files are created by storing every bit of the data detected on the sensor photosites.
 This record takes time to collate and store.
 It is a large amount of data and creates a large file.
 However, in the development module of a good editor there is an advantage.
 It is possible to change the image significantly.
 If the image is under-exposed it is possible to raise the light levels throughout the full image.
 Or, if over-exposed to reduce the pixels lost in white areas.
 Colours can be adjusted and re-balanced throughout.
 Tones and hues can be enhanced and decayed across the image.
 Every possible attribute of light, dark, colour, hue, tone and brightness can be re-adjusted.
 However, as all image data is retained, these attributes can be varied for a very wide range of changes.
 That is true right across the image.
 You can literally recover an image, or part of image, that is virtually dark or light back into some sort of usable condition.
 And, you can change the other attributes to the same extent.